tardis-sn/carsus/docs/reference/level_index_id_number.rst

 level_id
 =============

-Global cross-matching ID for levels across multiple DataFrames i.e. between photo ionization cross sections, the macro atom and electronic energy levels.
+Global unique `level_id` across all species used to assign unique IDs even for the cut level and line data.
 Computed from level index.
 Typically has an upper and lower form to connect levels together.